StandingPadAnimations/kubo/README.md

 ## What are some features planned?
 Kubo is "mostly complete", I just got to iron out bugs, make the code cleaner, etc. I do want to add a `packages` option eventually, and have Kubo either list or install packages associated with one's dotfiles.
 After all, I also want to declare what packages use what set of dotfiles.

+In addition, I want to add some subcommands to make adding dotfiles easier, like `kubo add` and `kubo rm`.

 ## Are there other dotfile managers?
 [The Arch Wiki](https://wiki.archlinux.org/title/Dotfiles#Tools) has a pretty large list of them, I suggest looking there.